SkyCity Entertainment Group: SkyCity Darwin

 SkyCity Darwin, previously known as the MGM Grand Darwin, was the only casino in Darwin, the capital of the Northern Territory, Australia.
 SkyCity bought the casino, including a 5 star hotel, from MGM Mirage on 23 June 2004 for US$140 million.
 SkyCity Darwin housed 700 gambling machines and 40 gambling tables.

 SkyCity sold the Darwin property to American company Delaware North in November 2018 for $188 million and it was subsequently renamed as Mindil Beach Casino & Resort.

 Digital operations

 SkyCity Online Casino

 On 21 May 2019, SkyCity announced a long-term agreement with Malta-based Gaming Innovation Group (GiG) to supply technology for SkyCity's new real-money online casino.
-SkyCity Online Casino, which operates using GiG's Malta Gaming Authority online gambling license, was launched in August 2019.
+SkyCity Online Casino, which operates using GiG's Malta Gaming Authority online gambling licence, was launched in August 2019.

 In December 2021, SkyCity invested NZ$42 million in GiG, making it its largest single shareholder with a stake of about 11 percent.